bkoehm/reliable-tx/README.md

     Because Camel rolls back the original exchange transaction, no reply will be sent.
-In the context of messaging, such as JMS, the JMS producer client that sent the message to the queue will never see a reply (assuming you're using 'InOut' pattern).
+In the context of messaging, such as JMS, the JMS producer client that sent the message to the queue will never see a reply (assuming you're using `InOut` pattern).
 You'll either want the client to be configured with a wait-for-reply-timeout value so it times out within a reasonable time limit or you'll want the client to use the `InOnly` pattern so it never waits for a reply.
 Additionally, since the